 Why it's done

-Your doctor may recommend general anesthesia for procedures that:
+Your doctor will discuss with you the risks and benefits of the various options for anesthesia.
+He or she may recommend general anesthesia for procedures that:

-Additionally, the following factors can increase your risk of complications:
+Some of the factors that can increase your risk of complications include:

-The following complications are rare and occur more frequently in older adults or in people who have medical problems:
+Rare complications, which may occur more frequently in older adults or in people with serious medical problems, include:

 The following factors appear to make this phenomenon — also called unintended intraoperative awareness — more likely: